modelix/modelix/doc/samples.md

 - open the `org.modelix` project in the `mps` folder of the repo to make sure the web server runs
 - and also start the database and the model server (see [Running Modelix](https://github.com/modelix/modelix/wiki/Running-Modelix))
 - open the project in the `samples/entities` folder in a second MPS window
-- point your browser here: http://localhost:33333/modelAsHtml?modelRef=r%3A5d56df86-9b89-40e7-a17f-675bb0dc9ae2%28org.modelix.samples.entities.sandbox%29
+- point your browser here: http://localhost:33333/entities
-- click on one of the entities to see the textual editor
+- click on one of the entities to see the custom textual editor for all entity nodes in your MPS workspace